AmanitaVerna/buffstreams/README.md

   bytesWritten, err := btc.Write(msgBytes, true)
 ```

-If there is an error in writing, that connection will be closed and be reopened on the next write.
+If there is an error in writing, that connection will be closed and will be reopened on the next write.
 There is no guarantee if any the bytesWritten value will be >0 or not in the event of an error which results in a reconnect.

 Manager
 ===========